Fuso Maru: Pre-World War II career

 As Russia, the ship completed her maiden voyage from Libau, Russia, to New York City, United States, on 2 June 1909, and her last voyage on 26 June 1914.
 She was then laid up at Kronstadt, Russia, until 1917, when she was renamed Rossija and later Russ.
+As Russ, at the end of the First World War, she operated as a Danish hospital ship, and was used to repatriate British troops and civilians held as prisoners of war in Germany.
+This included a sailing from Danzig to Leith, Scotland, via Copenhagen and arriving on 1 December 1918.

 In 1921 she was transferred to the Baltic American Line and renamed Latvia.
 She started service on the Libau–Danzig–Halifax–New York City route on 11 July 1921.
 Her ninth and last transatlantic voyage started on 7 February 1923.
 She then was sold to Osaka Shosen Kaisha of Japan on 24 December 1923 and renamed Fuso Maru.
 Two of her masts were removed at this time.
 Fuso Maru then served two different companies under four different names before finally being purchased by the Japanese Company Osaka Shosen K. K. - OSK Line.

 Fuso Maru operated on the Kobe, Japan–Kirun, Taiwan route from 18 July 1924 until March 1934.
 She then provided service on the Kobe–Dairen, Manchukuo, route from March 1934 until November 1941.
 She had accommodation for 42 first-class, 56 second-class, 212 third-class, and 1,414 fourth-class passengers, and had a crew of 144.